Different Types of Heat Shrink Electrical Connectors

 Most DIY wiring enthusiasts start with a heat-shrink connector assortment that contains a supply of the most often-used connectors in all three sizes.
 The assortment in this video were made by Wirefy, a leading manufacturer and supplier of heat shrink connectors, crimping tools, and other wiring products.

-Video: Different Types of Heat Shrink Connectors
+Video: Different Types of Heat-Shrink Electrical Connectors

 When used and installed correctly, heat-shrink connectors provide reliable, long-lasting connections that rival those of solder, but much more quickly and with much less work.
 They're pretty much the only connectors I use anymore.